My post Time and Money, The terrible Twins shared some thoughts about what we do with our lives concerning time and the driving force of money.

 We have all been given the same amount of time in a day but some of our lives are much shorter than expected.

-A fit healthy young man dies of a heart attack whilst running whilst another lives to over 100 with killer habits.
+A fit healthy young man dies of a heart attack while running whilst another person lives to over 100 with killer habits.